There have been at least 20 incidents involving threats and weapons at schools since the Florida shooting

 Flower Mound, Texas

-Flower Mound police said officers arrested a 16-year-old at Marcus High School Friday after officers found a small-caliber handgun in his backpack.
+Flower Mound police said officers arrested a 16-year-old at Marcus High School on Feb.
+16 after officers found a small-caliber handgun in his backpack.
 The gun was unloaded but police said they found ammunition.

 The student is facing felony charges for possessing a firearm in a prohibited place, police said.